Need help with your HVAC project?

 Area (sq ft) = CFM / Velocity (FPM)

 • CFM (Cubic Feet per Minute): The volume of air you need to move.
-This value should come from your room-by-room load calculations (Manual J).
-You can learn more in our Guide to Calculating CFM Per Room.
+This value should come from your room-by-room load calculations.

 • Velocity (Feet Per Minute, FPM): The speed at which the air moves through the duct.
-This is the variable you, the designer, choose based on the application to balance performance, noise, and friction.
+This is the variable you, the designer, choose based on the application.

 Recommended FPM Ranges by Application